 Employers violate the implied covenant of good faith and fair dealing by interference, evasiveness, inaction, non-communication, obstruction, or deliberate lies, fraud, and misrepresentation.

-The first step is to contact the attorneys at MSD LLP.
+The first step is to contact the attorneys at MSD Lawyers.
 Our experienced attorneys will be able to review the circumstances of your case and determine if you have a valid claim.
 If you do have a claim, your attorney will work with you to gather evidence and build a strong case.

-In addition to working with MSD LLP, there are some things you can do on your own to help strengthen your case.
+In addition to working with MSD Lawyers, there are some things you can do on your own to help strengthen your case.
 First, keep good records of everything that happened leading up to and including your termination.
 This may include emails, performance reviews, and any other documentation that may be relevant.
 Additionally, it is important to keep a record of any financial losses you incurred as a result of your termination.
 This may include lost wages, medical expenses, and/or the cost of relocating for a new job.

 A. Lost wages and benefits plus interest.
 These damages are the pay that you could reasonably have expected to earn had you not been wrongfully terminated, plus the value of any employee benefits.
 This includes healthcare benefits, unused vacation, etc. This amount of unpaid wages will be reduced (“mitigated”), however, by the wages and benefits that you actually earned, or could have earned, from substantially similar employment.